Mladá Boleslav: Economy

 Mladá Boleslav became an industrial centre already in the 19th century.
 The main factor of its success was its location next to the Jizera River, which was a water source for the newly founded factories.
 The most significant was the textile industry – its largest representative, the Česana factory, had more than 2,000 employees at the end of the 19th century.
-Another industry in the Jizera valley included mills, breweries, distillery, soaps and perfumes factory, and production of artificial fertilizers.
+Another industry in the Jizera valley included mills, breweries, distillery, soaps and perfumes factory, and production of synthetic fertilizers.
 Most of the factories were gradually shut down during the 20th century, mainly due to World War II and politics of the socialist republic.

 In 1895, the Laurin & Klement company (the predecessor of Škoda Auto) was founded and the automotive industry became the main pillar of the city's economy.
 In 1925, Laurin & Klement was acquired by Škoda Works.
 During the 20th century, many car parts manufacturers were established in the city, including the producer of accumulators for motor vehicles Akuma (founded in 1903), from 1998 part of the FIAMM company.
 However, the Akuma factory was closed in 2009.

 Since its inception, Škoda Auto is the most important and most influential industrial company in the Czech Republic.
 As of 2017, the company had 32,000 employees worldwide, of which 23,000 worked in Mladá Boleslav.

 The Mladá Boleslav agglomeration was defined as a tool for drawing money from the European Structural and Investment Funds.
 It is an area that includes the city and its surroundings, linked to the city by commuting and migration.
 It has about 107,000 inhabitants.

 Transport

-The D10 motorway passes next to the city.
+The D10 motorway from Prague to Turnov runs next to the city.
+The I/38 (the section from Česká Lípa District to Nymburk) and the I/16 road (the section from Mělník to Jičín) also run through the city.

-Mladá Boleslav lies on the railway lines Mladá Boleslav–Turnov, Kolín–Rumburk and Tanvald–Všetaty.
+Mladá Boleslav is located on the railway lines Prague–Tanvald, Kolín–Rumburk and Mladá Boleslav–Turnov.
+The city is served by three train stations: Mladá Boleslav hlavní nádraží, Mladá Boleslav město and Mladá Boleslav-Debř.